matheus-gomes-dev/github-spa-react/README.md

 # Development

 All the React (jsx) and Javascript code has been written following [Airbnb's Style Guide](https://github.com/airbnb/javascript), with [ESLint's](https://eslint.org/) help.
 React component's CSS attributes are defined with [Styled Components](https://github.com/styled-components/styled-components), which helps to keep the app organized, maintainable and scalable.
-[Bootstrap 4](https://getbootstrap.com/) has been used to secure responsive behavior.
+[Github.js](https://github.com/github-tools/github) made ingration with Github's API easy, and [Bootstrap 4](https://getbootstrap.com/) has been used to secure responsive behavior.

 # Tests